FDApy: a Python package for functional data: Introduction

-Concerning the \textbf{Python} community, there are only few packages that are related to FDA.
-One may cite \texttt{sktime} \cite{loning_sktime_2019} and \texttt{tslearn} \cite{tavenard_tslearn_2020} that provide tools for the analysis of time series as a \texttt{scikit-learn} compatible API.
-Thus, they implement specific time series methods such as DTW-based ones or shapelets learning.
-The only one that develops specific methods for FDA is \texttt{scikit-fda} \cite{carlos_ramos_carreno_2020_3957915}.
+In the Python community, there are relatively few packages specifically designed for FDA.
+Among these, \textsf{sktime} \cite{loningSktimeSktimeV02022} and \textsf{tslearn} \cite{tavenardTslearnMachineLearning2020} provide tools for the analysis of time series as a \textsf{scikit-learn} compatible API \cite{sklearn_api}.
+These packages implement specific time series methods such as Dynamic Time Warping (DTW) or shapelets learning, making them valuable for certain types of FDA.
+The primary Python package that focuses specifically on FDA is \textsf{scikit-fda} \cite{ramos-carrenoScikitfdaPythonPackage2023}.
 In particular, it implements diverse registration techniques as well as statistical data depths for functional data.
-However, most of the methods are for one-dimensional data and they only accept multivariate functional data defined on the same unidimensional domain.
+However, most of the methods are designed for one-dimensional data and the package only supports multivariate functional data defined on the same domain.
+This gap presents an opportunity for the development of FDA tools for functional data defined on different dimensional domains and eventually sampled on irregular grids within the Python ecosystem.

-The \texttt{FDApy} package implements methods to handle functional data in \textbf{Python} based on an object-oriented approach, in the spirit of \texttt{funData}.
-In particular, it provides classes to manipulate dense, irregularly and multivariate functional data defined on one or higher dimensional domains.
+This paper introduces \textsf{FDApy}: a package for the analysis of functional data in Python.
+The package aims to provide functionalities for creating and manipulating general functional data objects. \textsf{FDApy} thus supports the analysis of various types of functional data, whether densely or irregularly sampled, multivariate, or multidimensional. \textsf{FDApy} implements dimension reduction techniques \cite{ramsayFunctionalDataAnalysis2005,happMultivariateFunctionalPrincipal2018,golovkineClusteringMultivariateFunctional2022}, facilitating the extraction of patterns from complex functional datasets.
 A large simulation toolbox, based on basis decomposition, is provided.
-It allows parameters for different clusters simulation to be configured within the data.
-An implementation of MFPCA for data defined on different domains, as described in \cite{happ_multivariate_2018}, is implemented.
-Moreover, the $\texttt{fCUBT}$ algorithm \cite{golovkine_clustering_2020}, used to create partition in the data, is also available.
-All methods are implemented using the defined classes.
-The package is publicly available on Github\footnote{\url{https://github.com/StevenGolovkine/FDApy}} and the Python Package Index\footnote{\url{https://pypi.org/project/FDApy/}}.
+It allows users to configure parameters for simulating different clusters within the data.
+Finally, some visualization tools are also available.
+Implementation of new methods, for regression or clustering for example, can easily be added.